alan-turing-institute/asg-research-communications/CONTRIBUTING.md

 # How to contribute?

-First of all, thanks for taking the time to contribute to the [AI for Science and Government (ASG)](https://www.turing.ac.uk/research/asg) Community and Collaboration Initiative! 🎉
+First of all, thanks for taking the time to contribute to the [AI for Science and Government (ASG)](https://www.turing.ac.uk/research/asg) Community and White Paper project repository! 🎉

-The goal of the ASG Community and Collaboration initiative is to collaboratively write a series of white papers reporting on three cross-theme projects (CTP) and supporting communication outputs.
+The goal of this project is to collaboratively write a series of white papers reporting on three cross-theme projects (CTP) and supporting communication outputs.
 This is a community effort and we welcome all ASG researchers as contributors to all the communications outputs.

-This GitHub repository is a place to share resources for the ASG researchers interested in learning about and contributing to the ASG white papers and communication outputs.
+This GitHub repository is a place to share resources for the ASG researchers interested in learning about and contributing to the ASG Community and White Paper project.
-All contributions and suggestions to the white paper project as well as community activities are highly encouraged, especially drawing from the projects you lead or participate in.
+All contributions and suggestions to the white papers as well as community participation are highly encouraged, especially to bring perspectives from the projects you lead or participate in.
-Whatever your interest and availability, there is a way to contribute to this project.

 We also encourage anyone reading this repository to report mistakes and errors, propose changes in our existing resources or suggest new resources.